|1||Sakhnin, Northern District|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tel Aviv-Yafo air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Tel Aviv-Yafo is currently 3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Moderate 57 US AQI